bookingactivities/booking-activities/readme.txt

 == Changelog ==

 = 1.2.1 =
+* Feature - Added a snap frequency option in editor to place your events at precise timeslot
 * Lib - Updated FullCalendar to 3.6.2 and Moment JS to 2.19.1
+* Tweak - Wordpress 4.9 support
 * Tweak - A button allowing users to make a new booking now appears after a successful booking form submission
+* Fix - Now you can edit events on touch devices (click replaces mouseover)
 * Fix - Fixed events that shouldn't appear / should appear on frontend calendars according to your timezone
+* Fix - Fixed deactivated calendar / activities / events appearing on frontend if the shortcode didn't specified calendar and activities ids
 * Fix - Prevent users to book duplicated bookings by pressing multiple times on the "Book" button
 * Fix - Fixed notification tag "{booking_title}"
 * Fix - Fixed multilingual event title in notification always showing in site's language